Dataninja/drawmaps/README.md

 ## How to use

 User experience is the same as standard RAWGraphs.
 We removed all charts, but the geographic ones to focus attention on new features.
-To start you can use the provided samples to play with continuous and cathegorical data, with thematic maps or geographic points.
+To start you can use the provided samples to play with continuous and categorical data, with thematic maps or geographic points.

 ## The source code